ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## toDate32OrDefault {#todate32-or-default}

-The same as [toDate32](#todate32) but returns default value if invalid argument is received.
+Converts the argument to the [Date32](../../sql-reference/data-types/date32.md) data type.
+If the value is outside the range returns the border values supported by `Date32`.
+If the argument has [Date](../../sql-reference/data-types/date.md) type, borders of `Date` are taken into account.
+Returns default value if invalid argument is received.

 **Example**